PennLINC/spatiotemp_dev_plasticity/index.md

 <https://github.com/PennLINC/spatiotemp_dev_plasticity>

 ### Conference Presentations
-- Oral presentation *Developmental Refinement of Spontaneous Activity Varies Across Sensorimotor and Association Cortices* selected for "From the Womb to Wisdom" oral session at The Organization for Human Brain Mapping Annual Meeting, June 2022.
+- Oral presentation *Developmental Refinement of Spontaneous Activity Varies Across Sensorimotor and Association Cortices* in the "From the Womb to Wisdom" oral session at The Organization for Human Brain Mapping Annual Meeting, June 2022.
+- Oral presentation *Developmental Plasticity Unfolds Along a Sensorimotor-Association Gradient* delivered at the Gradients of Brain Organisation Workshop, Cambridge University, UK, June 2022. https://www.youtube.com/watch?v=g91vRtiZVVQ&ab_channel=GradientsofBrainOrganisationWorkshop
-- Flash talk at the Flux Society Congress, September 2022.
+- Flash talk selected for the Flux Society Congress, September 2022.
-- Poster accepted at The Society of Biological Psychiatry Annual Meeting, April 2022 as a Travel Awardee.
+- Poster presented at The Society of Biological Psychiatry Annual Meeting, April 2022 as a Travel Awardee.

 ### Cubic Project Directory
 /cbica/projects/spatiotemp_dev_plasticity